 #7: Foster Wildlife

-The density of Maximilian sunflower patches, especially when combined in mixed-species hedgerows, will produce habitat and cover for birds and other small wildlife like rabbits (for better or for worse).
+The density of Maximilian sunflower patches, especially when combined in mixed-species hedgerows, produces habitat and cover for birds and other small wildlife like rabbits (for better or for worse!).

 #8: Attract Beneficial Insects

 We all would like more beneficial insects in our gardens, and a nearby patch of Maximilian sunflowers can bring them around.
 They will attract ladybugs, lacewings, syrphid flies, and parasitic wasps, who will patrol the area for a variety of aphids, caterpillars, and other plant-sucking garden pests.